 I've made this recipe many times and every batch has turned out great.
 Once you determine the exact cooking time needed for your particular microwave, the recipe is reliable and foolproof.
 The caramels can be made in different molds and shapes and with a variety of toppings.
 I have a separate post with gifting ideas and printable tags.
 It would be hard to find anyone who wouldn't love having these treats as a gift.

 Step 1.
 Assemble the ingredients.
-Butter, white sugar, brown sugar, light corn syrup, vanilla, sweetened condensed milk, coarse sea salt, chocolate chips, canola oil, chopped nuts, & decorating sprinkles (not pictured)
+Butter, white sugar, brown sugar, light corn syrup, vanilla, sweetened condensed milk, coarse sea salt.
+Optional ingredients for toppings: chocolate chips, grapeseed or canola oil, chopped nuts, & decorating sprinkles (not pictured)

 Step 2.
 Cook the caramel.